George Mason University Online Family Nurse Practitioner (MSN – FNP) Program

 George Mason University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The MSN – FNP program is accredited by the Commission on Collegiate Nursing Education (CCNE).
 George Mason University is located in Fairfax, Virginia.

-What to Expect from the George Mason University Online MSN – FNP Program
+What to Expect from the GMU Online MSN – FNP Program

 Admission Requirements: Applicants to the George Mason University MSN – FNP program must hold a BSN degree from a regionally accredited institution.
 All nursing students must hold current CPR certification and an unencumbered RN license.
 Application materials include an online application, application fee, official transcripts, a resume, three letters of recommendation, and a personal statement.